FAQs

 Commercial photography photo shoots require a Special Event Permit.

 Operation of drones or unmanned aircraft systems in the Reserve requires advance written permission.
+For more information, please email our Parks Department.

 The Reserve is home to Red Diamond and Southern Pacific Rattlesnakes which can be encountered year-round depending on weather conditions.